Balacoumarane45/Python-basics/README.md

 # Python-basics
-This is for python basic programs.
+Welcome to the Python Basics repository!
+This repository is designed to help beginners learn the fundamentals of Python programming.